 Building permits have been filed to start construction of Bass Pro Shops as the anchoring tenant on the Steel Point redevelopment area first proposed 30 years ago to revitalize the East Side.
 Officials say construction will begin within 30 days.

 Entries Tagged as 'Bass Pro Shops'

-March 24th, 2014 · 23 Comments · Analysis and Comment, City Politics, Development and Zoning, News and Events, State Politics
+July 7th, 2014 · 12 Comments · Analysis and Comment, Development and Zoning, News and Events, State Politics

 What’s Governor Dan Malloy’s commitment to Bridgeport compared to other municipalities?
 An OIB post last week, Malloy’s Bridgeport problem, covered the state’s failed two-year recruitment of the world’s largest hedge fund Bridgewater Associates.
 It triggered debate about Malloy’s devotion to Connecticut’s most populous city.
 Malloy critics maintain the recruitment of Bridgewater to Stamford that cost […]

 Malloy’s Bridgeport Problem Growing As Campaign Season Heats Up, ‘When Are We Gonna Get Our Shot Like Stamford?’

 July 2nd, 2014 · 13 Comments · Analysis and Comment, City Politics, State Politics

 Critics of Governor Dan Malloy call the failed two-year recruitment of the world’s largest hedge fund Bridgewater Associates a boondoggle costing taxpayers $16 million that could have been invested in the state’s largest city.
 But it also highlights a growing organizational problem Malloy faces in Bridgeport in the gut of his reelection including frayed relations […]